BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 ### Physical Theft

-The encryption of wallets not in immediate use for signing and the optional password protection of wallets together provide good Physical-Theft protection, but even if these obstacles were overcome, again all that the attacker would gain would be watch-only wallets in the transaction-coordinator scenario.
+The encryption of wallets (if they're not in immediate use for signing) and the optional password protection of wallets together provide good Physical-Theft protection, but even if these obstacles were overcome, again all that the attacker would gain would be watch-only wallets in the transaction-coordinator scenario.

 ### Transaction Error